dereksonderegger/444/docs/06_FlowControl.md

 ### In `dplyr` wrangling

 A very common task within a data wrangling pipeline is to create a new column that recodes information in another column.
 Consider the following data frame that has name, gender, and political party affiliation of six individuals.
-In this example, we'ved coded male/female as 1/0 and political party as 1,2,3 for democratic, republican, and independent.
+In this example, we've coded male/female as 1/0 and political party as 1,2,3 for democratic, republican, and independent.

 ```r